 - Maximize the use of post-consumer recycled content in packaging materials.

-Molded pulp is made entirely from recycled paper mixed with water.
+Our molded pulp is made entirely from post-industrial recyclable fibers mixed with water.

 - Use readily recyclable packaging materials when possible.